Mentoring FAQ

 What kinds of students are selected to be mentees?

-We like to talk about our students as being "on the brink of success."
-They are students who just need a little extra support and encouragement to thrive.
-They may be under-achieving, have poor peer relationships, have attendance issues, or exhibit in other ways the need for a caring adult in their lives.
-Students may be referred by a parent, teachers, counselor or they may request a mentor themself.
+We like to talk about our students as being on the brink of success.
+They are students who need a little extra support and encouragement to thrive.
+The student may be underachieving, have poor peer relationships, or exhibit the need for a caring adult in their lives.
+School staff and parents can refer students or students can request a mentor themselves.
 Students selected are in late elementary (3rd-5th grade) or early middle school (6th or 7th grade).

 What do students like about having a mentor?

 The most frequent response students give to this question is: "Because we have fun!"
-Additionally, students say they like having someone who listens to them, who doesn't judge them and believes in them.
+Additionally, students say they like having someone who listens to them, who doesn't judge them, and who believes in them.

 What do current mentors like about being a mentor?

 Mentors report that it's fun!
 They enjoy the break in their day and the relationship that is formed with their mentee.
-In addition, mentors say that being a mentor helps them feel good about themselves for giving back to the community.
-Mentors who are parents report that it helps them be a better parent.
-Additionally, there are documented health benefits of this kind of volunteering.
-A Review of Recent Research has found a significant connection between volunteering and good health.
-The report shows that volunteers have greater longevity, higher functional ability, lower rates of depression and less incidence of heart disease.
+In addition, mentors say mentoring helps them feel they are making a positive contribution to their community.
+Mentors who are parents report that it helps them be better parents.
+Research shows that volunteering improves your health!